Providing a persimmon is a question mark for more than just a few dog owners. Can canines consume this berry? Let’s clear up the confusion.

 Interestingly, persimmons are actually berries.
 If you enjoy this fruit, your dog will come face-to-face with these delicious natural treats.

-It’s understandable to think twice before feeding a persimmon to the family dog.
-Conflicting information and advice is all over the place.
+It’s understandable to think twice before feeding a persimmon to a dog.
+Conflicting info and advice is all over the place.
 Our answer is clear!

 Can I Give My Dog a Persimmon?
 Answer: Yes, but no pits